caroso1222/ng-lib-schematics/README.md

 4. `cd` into `dist` and run `npm link`.
 At this point, `ng-lib-schematics` is symlinked to your global `node_modules.`
 5. Create a dummy Angular project `ng new lib-test`
 6. You can now run `schematics ng-lib-schematics:lib-standalone --name <library-name>`

+### Hall of fame

+Find below some of the libraries built on top of these schematics:

+- Nothing here yet.
+Open a PR and shoot your library right here!

+### Credits

+I took a bunch of ideas from the [Yeoman's Angular library generator](https://github.com/jvandemo/generator-angular2-library) by [Jurgen Van de Moere](https://twitter.com/jvandemo).
+Feel free to use whatever works best for you, both Schematics and Yeoman will get you to the same exact point.

+### Licence

+MIT